Things to know about making websites

 </div>

-600 pixel wide with smaller text on desktop computers and laptops with wider screens.
+600 pixel wide text on desktop computers and laptops with wider screens.
 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
 Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
 Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.

-class="w600" narrows the column to 600 pixels, or use class="w640" for 640 pixels or "w700" for 700 pixels.
+class="w600" narrows the column to 600 pixels, or use class="w540" for 540 pixels, class="w640" for 640 pixels or "w700" for 700 pixels.

 Style sheet breakpoints